dimitrikvirik/social-app/readme.md

-Open http://localhost:7001/admin/master/console/ in browser, login with username: admin, password: admin Create a new client: social. enable Client authentication and Authorization
-Set Valid redirect URIs * and Web Origins *.
+Open http://localhost:7001/admin/master/console/ in browser, login with username: admin, password: admin Create a new client: social. enable Client authentication and Authorization. enable Implicit flow Set Valid redirect URIs * and Web Origins *.

 open social client and copy client secret from Credentials.

 open Client scopes and click social-dedicated.
-Click Add mapper and choose By configuration. then choose User Attribute. set userId in name, user Attribute and Token Claim Name Enable add to ID Token and Add to Access Token, then save.
+Click Add mapper and choose By configuration. then choose User Attribute. set userId in name, user Attribute and Token Claim Name.Enable add to ID Token and Add to Access Token, then save.

 paste client secret to .env file.

+## 3. Run

+    docker-compose up -d